Do I Need Boat Insurance? All Your Boat & Yacht FAQs Answered

 Your boat, yacht or dinghy, however, is not covered while being transported as waterborne cargo, including loading and unloading.

 In most cases, both.
-Boat policies typically include limited coverage for damage to auxiliary equipment and personal property stored and used on your boat, as well as to the vessel itself.
+Boat policies typically include the coverage limits you select for damage to auxiliary equipment and personal property stored and used on your boat, as well as to the vessel itself.

 Liability coverage, which is included in most boat and other marine policies, provides protection if you are found legally responsible for causing injury to another person while operating your boat.

 In most cases, yes.
 A typical boat insurance policy includes coverage for damage or loss due to theft, fire, natural disasters and weather events.
-Additional protections may also be available.
 Your insurance representative can help you determine which policy options best fit your needs and budget.

-A deductible is the amount of money you must pay out of your own pocket before your boat insurance kicks in.
-A policy limit (or “limit of liability”) is the maximum amount your insurance company will pay for any claim covered under your policy.
-Policy limits are often comprised of dollar amounts — for example, $300,000.
+A deductible is the amount of money you must pay out of your own pocket before your boat insurance policy kicks in.

-Here’s one example of how deductibles and policy limits work.
-Let’s say your boat collides with a submerged rock, you have a policy limit of up to $10,000 and your deductible is $1,000.
+Here’s one example of how deductibles work: Let’s say your boat collides with a submerged rock, you have a policy limit of up to $10,000 and your deductible is $1,000.
 If the cost to repair your boat is $500, you will pay the entire $500 since it is less than your deductible.
 If the cost to repair your boat is $8,000, you will pay your deductible of $1,000 and your insurer will pay the remaining $7,000.

-To keep monthly premiums low, boat owners and operators often opt for higher deductibles and lower policy limits.
+To keep monthly premiums low, boat owners and operators can opt for higher deductibles.
 But if you can’t pay your deductible or accident-related expenses above and beyond your policy limits, you may find yourself in financial crisis.
 Choose wisely.
-Consider your risk tolerance and financial circumstances when deciding the level of protection that’s right for you and your family – then work with your insurance representative to create a policy that balances your individual needs with a premium, deductible and policy limit you can afford.
+Consider your risk tolerance and financial circumstances when deciding the level of protection that’s right for you and your family – then work with your insurance representative to create a policy that balances your individual needs with a premium and deductible you can afford.